Unfortunate name – My gain

 Aug.
 4, 2014

 Trying to compete with the Japanese SportBikes of the late 90s Triumph brought out the T595.
 Did the name ‘T595’ indicate it was a 600cc middleweight?
 No. It was a poorly named 955cc fuel injected triple.
 Almost a full liter in displacement, 130 HP and at top speed of 160 mph – Priced to compete with the Honda Fireblade and the Ducatis, it didn’t do as well as it might for a couple of years until they changed the confusing name to include the 955.
-Nonetheless, nowadays can be had for less than its contemporaries – Just right for me!
-The Daytona features an in-line three-cylinder engine designed in part by Lotus.
+Nonetheless, nowadays they can be had for less than their contemporaries – Just right for me!
+The Daytona features an in-line three-cylinder engine designed in part by Cosworth.
 Along with the earlier triple-cylinder Triumphs, the Daytona helped to establish the newly resurrected manufacturer with its distinctive and unique three-cylinder motorcycles.
 The Daytona was the new flagship.
 People say (and I now agree) there is nothing that sounds as fierce and awesome as the 995 Triumph three cylinder motorcycle with a slightly louder after-market pipe.
 No Ferrari, Porsche or Hemi – certainly no other motorcycle. youtube search for NY5wFaB_Kw0 – Turn it up at about :30

 The T595-model name concatenated the new engine series “T5” and the first two numbers of the “955 cc” displacement.
 In 1999 the bike was renamed 955i because the T595 model name gave the impression that the bike’s engine displaced only 595 cc.